alefeans/python-clean-architecture/README.md

   </a>
 </p>

-A production-ready Python backend template showcasing **Clean Architecture** with **Domain-Driven Design (DDD)** principles using modern Python.
+Production-ready modern Python template featuring **Clean Architecture**, **Domain-Driven Design (DDD)**, and **FastAPI** 🚀.
 It demonstrates how to structure applications with proper separation of concerns, comprehensive testing, and type safety.

 ## Technology Stack